ariporad/schoolkit/README.md

-sn new Adverbs # the subject can be ommited if you're already in the right dir sn ls # list notes sn latest # edit the latest note sn cornell [note.md] # render the note to HTML Cornell notes (defaults to latest note)
+sn new Adverbs # the subject can be ommited if you're already in the right dir sn ls # list notes sn latest # edit the latest note sn cornell [note.md] # render the note to HTML Cornell notes (defaults to latest note, see below)
 ```

 ## Cornell Notes